tendermint/tendermint/docs/specification/new-spec/reactors/pex/pex.md

 we dial a randomly selected seed to get a list of peers to dial.

 On startup, we will also immediately dial the given list of `persisten_peers`, and will attempt to maintain persistent connections with them.
-If the connections die, we will redial every 5s for a a few minutes, then switch to an exponential backoff schedule, and after about a day of trying, stop dialing the peer.
+If the connections die, or we fail to dail, we will redial every 5s for a a few minutes, then switch to an exponential backoff schedule, and after about a day of trying, stop dialing the peer.

-So long as we have less than `MaxPeers`, we periodically request additional peers from each of our own.
+So long as we have less than `MinNumOutboundPeers`, we periodically request additional peers from each of our own.
 If sufficient time goes by and we still can't find enough peers, we try the seeds again.

+## Listening

+Peers listen on a configurable ListenAddr that they self-report during handshakes with other peers.

 ## Address Book